syl20bnr/spacemacs/README.md

                                     smex)
 ```

-The comments in this file contain further information about how to customize
+The [comments in this file][dotfile template] contain further information about
-Spacemacs.
-See the [dotfile configuration][dotfile] section of the documentation
+how to customize Spacemacs.
+See the [dotfile configuration][dotfile] section of
-for more information.
+the documentation for more information.

 # Learning Spacemacs